ian-nai/DOAJ-in-Python/README.md

 # JOAD-in-Python
-A Python wrapper for searching/downloading metadata from the Directory of Open Access Journals API.
+A Python wrapper for searching/downloading metadata through the Directory of Open Access Journals API.